 So why did I spend quite a bit of time responding?
 Because some future person on that board who has not yet made up her mind about openness might read through that thread.
 I wanted to have my counter-view there for her to factor into her decisions on how to parent her child, how to relate to her child’s birth parents.

-And why am I going to share my salient points here?
-Because the thoughts expressed there are possibly also felt by people elsewhere who are evaluating how much openness they themselves are open to.
+And I’m sharing my salient points here because the thoughts expressed there are possibly also felt by people elsewhere who are evaluating how much openness they themselves are open to.

 I have a confession to make.

 Back during Adoption School, when being a mom was just a theoretical concept (by the way, our agency was nothing like what’s been described in this thread — it told us the benefits of open adoption to the child and said we would eventually form our own relationships with first parents, which it then left us to do), I did not embrace OA because the highly-paid social workers said it was proving to be better for the child than shame and secrecy.
 I did not choose it out of gratitude to the woman who would eventually make me a mother.

 I chose OA for selfish reasons.
 I looked ahead to the time my theoretical children would turn 18 and *I* didn’t want to go through the jealousy and insecurity *I* might feel at that time if they decided to wonder, to seek, to meet their birth parents.

 That, I thought, would gut me.
 I thought I would feel betrayed.
 I worried I would think my children disloyal.